Places Where People Spend Within Their Means

 To determine the percentage of non-housing debt and mortgage debt to income, those averages were divided by each metro’s average household income, reported by the U.S. Census in the five-year American Community Survey for 2016.

 Each metro received a scaled score across all four metrics, which were weighted for a final score: number of credit inquiries in the past two years (20%), revolving credit utilization (20%), percentage of household income to non-housing debt balances (30%) and percentage of household income to mortgage debt balances (30%).

-My LendingTree is a free credit monitoring service available to the general public, regardless of their debt and credit histories, or whether they’ve pursued loans on a LendingTree platform.
-My LendingTree has over nine million active users.
+LendingTree accounts include a free credit monitoring service available to the general public, regardless of their debt and credit histories, or whether they’ve pursued loans on a LendingTree platform.
+LendingTree has over nine million active users.

 This article may contain links to MagnifyMoney, which is a subsidiary of LendingTree.